How to Make an App - Idea, Design & Development

 ✔ Design is visually pleasing and correctly adapted to all screens

 ✔ No aspects of the app are “hidden”

 ✔ App name/store description is self explanatory

 Distributing iOS and Android apps in the stores requires you to go through a rather bureaucratic process, starting with registering as a developer.
 For Apple devices you will be subscribing to the Developer Program for the App Store, costing $99 per membership year.
 Keep in mind that Apple requires the owner of the content in the app to match the owner of the developer account, so if you publish multiple iOS apps for different projects, each will need to have its own individual developer account.
 Becoming a Google Play Publisher costs $25 (one time fee), and you must also own a Gmail account.

 The app submission is independent for each store.
 This means that the two binary files compiled after the development was finished will be processed separately with no correlation.

 Most of the publishing process for an Android app happens in the Google Play Developer Console.
-In this interface, you will upload the binary .APK file and add the relevant information about your app (description, screenshots, rating, …) as well as the commercial characteristics, such as the pricing and distribution methods.
+In this interface, you will upload the binary .APK file and add the relevant information about your app (description, screenshots, rating, etc.) as well as the commercial characteristics, such as the pricing and distribution methods.

-10. Work on continuous improvements
+10. Continuous improvements